American Topical Association

 Check the Membership Page for more details.

 The purpose of the Astronomy Study Unit is to collect and study philatelic material portraying the various aspects of astronomy, solar system, astrophysics, astronomers, and related subjects, and to communicate this knowledge to unit members and other interested persons.
 Membership info click here.
-Issue #125 of Astrofax (Vol. 32, Issue 1, Spring 2024) is now available for members.
+Issue #127 of Astrofax (Vol. 32, Issue 3, Fall 2024) is now available for members.
 If you did not get your issue, contact Leonard Zehr.
 If you want to become a member and receive Astrofax, click here.
 For a sample issue of the Astrofax, click here.
-The 125th issue features the 4th part of a series of articles on planetary atmospheres by Un-Manned Satellite Philately creators Garry Toth and Don Hillger - this time, Venus.
-Also an article on the upcoming North American total solar eclipse on April 8, 2024.
-Plus some new issues from Canada, French & Southern Antarctic Territories, South Korea, China, and Serbia.
+The 127th issue features the 6th part of a series of articles on planetary atmospheres by Un-Manned Satellite Philately creators Garry Toth and Don Hillger - this time, Mars in the 21st Century (Part 2); an article on the High Energy Astronomy Observatory (HEAO) program, which launched several satellites in the 1970s; and, an updated list of Scott numbers assigned to recent astronomical-themed stamps.
+Plus some new issues from the United Nations and Italy.

 The Astronomy Study Unit has a Facebook Group page!
 Please visit us at https://www.facebook.com/group/astronomystudyunit/.